mkschleg/thesis/README.md

 # Matthew Schlegel's thesis

 This is the source for my thesis written in org mode.
 Feel free to use it as a template for your own thesis.
+More details to come.